artilleryio/artillery/README.md

 # Create a report

-Create a graphical report from the JSON stats produced by `minigun run` with:
+Create a graphical report from the JSON stats produced by `artillery run` with:
-`minigun report <minigun_report_xxxxx.json>`
+`artillery report <report_xxxxx.json>`

-An example: :tophat:
+An example:

 ![https://cldup.com/PYeZJTCe86-1200x1200.png](https://cldup.com/PYeZJTCe86-1200x1200.png)